karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 ---
 title: "Getting started with OpenTelemetry Metrics in .NET.
 Part 1: Key concepts"
-date: 2022-09-27T10:01:32+02:00
+date: 2023-04-10T16:20:55+02:00
 tags: ["opentelemetry", "dotnet", "csharp", "metrics", "prometheus", "grafana"]
-description: "In this 2 part series-post I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
-In part 1 I’ll be talking about some key concepts that you should know when using OpenTelemetry Metrics with .NET."
+description: "In this two-part series I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
+In part 1 I’ll be talking about some key concepts that you should know when using OpenTelemetry Metrics with dotnet."
 draft: false
 ---